-Christopher Nolan’s Tenet delayed by Warner Bros.
+Tenet and Wonder Woman 1984 delayed by Warner Bros.

-Christopher Nolan’s Tenet, a movie set within the world of international espionage, is the latest movie to receive a delay as studios grapple with when they can start releasing their biggest movies in theaters around the world.
+Wonder Woman 1984 and Christopher Nolan’s Tenet are being delayed as studios grapple with when they can start releasing their biggest movies in theaters around the world.
 Tenet will now open on July 31st, instead of July 17th.
-Warner Bros. will instead re-release Nolan’s Inception on July 17th to honor its 10th anniversary.
+It’s the second delay for Wonder Woman, which was originally slated to premiere June 5th, then August 14th, and will now arrive on October 2nd.

 “We’re especially thrilled, in this complex and rapidly changing environment, to be bringing Christopher Nolan’s ‘Tenet,’ a global tentpole of jaw-dropping size, scope and scale, to theaters around the world on July 31,” Toby Emmerich, chairman of Warner Bros.
 Pictures Group, said in a statement to Variety.
 “It’s been longer than any of us could’ve imagined since we’ve seen a movie on the big screen, and to acknowledge Chris’ fans as we count down to ‘Tenet’’s opening day, we are also excited to offer his masterpiece ‘Inception’ in theaters for its 10th anniversary on July 17.”